 |

-What are the requirements to participate in IPO offerings on Webull?
-To participate in IPO offerings on Webull, your trading account must have at least $100 in settled cash.
-Can I use unsettled funds or instant buying power from deposits for IPO subscriptions?
-No. Unsettled funds and instant buying power from in-transit deposits cannot be used for IPO or secondary offering subscriptions.
 Does Webull have a flipping policy?
-No. Webull does not have any form of flipping policy.
+No. There is no flipping policy in place.
 Can I sell IPO shares on the IPO date?
 Yes.
-Once your IPO shares have been allocated and the stock has begun trading on its designated exchange, you may place a sell order on those IPO shares at any time.
-Will selling IPO shares right away affect my account?
-No. Selling your IPO shares immediately after they begin trading will not result in any restrictions or penalties from Webull.
-Does flipping impact my future IPO participation with Webull?
-No. You may sell your IPO shares immediately after they begin trading, and this will have no effect on your eligibility to participate in future IPOs on Webull. |
+Once your IPO shares have been allocated and the stock has begun trading on its designated exchange, you can sell at any time.
+There are no holding requirements or waiting periods.
+Will selling IPO shares right away affect my account or future IPO participation?
+No. Selling your IPO shares immediately after they begin trading will not result in any restrictions or penalties, and will have no effect on your eligibility to participate in future IPOs. |